RakhatLukum/sop-generator/DEPLOYMENT.md

 ```

 ### 3. Dependencies
-The app will automatically install dependencies from `sop_generator/requirements.txt`.
+The app will automatically install dependencies from `requirements.txt`.

 ### 4. Optional Features
 Some features require additional system dependencies: